TejasQ/tejaskumar.com/blog/1584376588025__why-i-do-not-prefer-speaking-at-remote-conferences.md

 [technology](https://www.youtube.com/watch?v=f2mMOiCSj5c&feature=youtu.be),
 [management](https://www.youtube.com/watch?v=rdiUFma8QJU), [health](https://www.youtube.com/watch?v=TUIcTl9Hto4) and
 other topics.
 At the time of writing, I have around 20 speaking engagements planned in about 16 different cities across the globe.
-I had every intention to speak at all of them this until [something so small](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) that we can't even _see_ started to disrupt the world and shut down travel, education, and economy.
+I had every intention to speak at all of them until [something so small](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) that we can't even _see_ started to disrupt the world and shut down travel, education, and economy.